-And now, there are now cloud-based systems that allow the installer to bypass the customer’s network and expedite the process of installation.
+Today, there are cloud-based systems that allow the customer to bypass the network and expedite the process of installation.
 Remote control and system management via a device with web browser access are standard.

-Others in need of commercial access control systems are gated communities that have guard stations or swinging or sliding gates, and of course parking garage traffic barriers.
+Commercial access control systems are also perfect for gated communities that have guard stations or swinging or sliding gates with telephone and card reader entry systems, and of course parking garage traffic barriers.
 The security control systems are sometimes card access control systems, intercoms, visor remotes, key fobs, or keypads.
-They keep the premises flexible, safe and operational.
+They keep the premises safe and operational.

-In NJ, radio frequency identification is part of everyday security control systems for parking lots and parking garages.
+In New Jersey, radio frequency identification is part of everyday security control systems for parking lots and parking garages.
 The ID has a transponder or tag with an identification number that ties to the software for authorizing an access control system.

 Philadelphia, PA and Wilmington, DE are cities that use radio frequency technology.
 Like New Jersey, they use commercial access control systems that incorporate radio frequency technology.
 It is available throughout the U.S. The average person likely uses the technology without realizing it.

-For about 20 years now, NJ car manufacturers make keys with radio frequency ID chips.
+For about 20 years now, New Jersey car manufacturers make keys with radio frequency ID chips.
 It is part of the door access control system that unlocks the vehicle with a fob.
 The fobs enhance security control systems.
 Only a known key starts the car.